leonardovilarinho/vue-acl/README.md

-# vue-acl: access control list in vuejs
+# arsy-vue-acl: access control list in vuejs

 > We will help you to control the permission of access in your app for yours components and routes